-But, where I have the choice to either demand my own way or to give way to the one who opposes me in order to have peace, then I am compelled by the Spirit of God to choose peace.
+But, where we have the choice to either demand our own way or to give way to the one who opposes us in order to have peace between us, then we re compelled by the Spirit of God to choose peace.

 “If possible, as far as it depends on you, live at peace with everyone.”
 Romans 12:18

 Think about how much you are loved and accepted in the family of Heaven, into God’s own intimate relationship with Jesus Christ and the Holy Spirit, how valuable and highly placed you are in the order of all creation and what a precious price was paid to put your there.
-Then ask yourself, how important is this offense in light of all that Jesus has done to forgive me and make me His treasure?
-I am loved.
-Therefore, I can extend that same measure of love to everyone, including those who offend me.
-When I was such a vile offense to God Jesus loved me and laid down His life for me.
-He made peace with God on my behalf.
-Now I am peacemaker because His life is in me prompting that same expression of love through me to others.
+Then ask yourself, how important is this present offense in light of all that Jesus has done to forgive me and make me His treasure?

 The peacemakers are blessed because they know how much they are loved as sons of God.